A shark at the National Sea Life Centre

 Birmingham Botanical Gardens

-It’s all a bit Jurassic Park at the Birmingham Botanical Gardens this May half term 2023 from 27th May to 4th June.
+It’s all a bit Jurassic Park at the Birmingham Botanical Gardens this May half term.
 The Jurassic Gardens event offers a unique opportunity to interact with dinosaurs up close.
 Visitors can meet a raptor, a brontosaurus, and even cuddly baby dinosaurs.
 They can also learn how to train a raptor and watch baby dinosaurs hatch and come to life.
-Full details are on the Botanical Gardens website.
+There’s themed arts and crafts on selected dates too, and a pre-historical plants trail can be purchased at the welcome desk.

 Black Country Living Museum